Skip to main content

 Formation Process

-Lepidolite is a lithium-rich mica mineral that forms primarily in lithium-rich granitic pegmatites — coarse-grained igneous rocks that crystallize from water-rich magmas enriched in rare elements.
-It occurs as a secondary mineral, forming when earlier lithium minerals (like spodumene or petalite) alter under hydrothermal conditions.
-The layered, platy crystal habit is characteristic of all micas — the sheets are held together by relatively weak potassium bonds, which is why Lepidolite flakes and peels in thin layers.
-Its color ranges from pale lilac to deep violet, with pink and grey tones also common, caused by trace amounts of manganese and sometimes cesium.
+Lepidolite is a lithium-rich mica that forms mainly in lithium-rich granitic pegmatites.
+These are coarse-grained igneous rocks that crystallize from water-rich magmas containing unusual concentrations of rare elements.
+Lepidolite typically shows up as a secondary mineral, forming when earlier lithium minerals like spodumene or petalite break down under hydrothermal conditions.
+Like all micas, it grows in thin, flat sheets held together by relatively weak potassium bonds.
+That is why it flakes and peels so easily.
+The color ranges from pale lilac to deep violet, sometimes with pink or grey tones, caused by trace amounts of manganese and occasionally cesium.

 Varieties